Holoday/ContinuousCollision/GameData/ContinuousCollisions/readme.txt

 Thank you for using Continuous Collisions.
 If you do find any issues, please report them on the issues tab of our github page.

+## 1.2.1

+- Fixed incorrect exclusion of certain fuel tanks.

+## 1.2.0

+- Fixed some occasional spaghettification issues.

+## 1.1.0

+ - Improved stability of collisions by limiting continuous collisions to certain part categories (structural, areo, control).
+ - Added automatic switching to the larger of two colliding vessels for better stability.